-Incourage has supported Very Special Arts (VSA) Wisconsin in a variety of ways, including investments of nearly \$60,000 over the past 15 years from Community Grant Funds, as well as designated funds to support the organization.
+Incourage has supported Very Special Arts (VSA) Wisconsin in a variety of ways, including investments of more than \$76,000 since 1997 from Community Grant Funds, as well as designated funds to support the organization.

 Beginning in 1997, Incourage invested \$7,000 for the start-up of the VSA Choir Wisconsin Rapids, which continues today.
 VSA Choir Wisconsin Rapids gives individuals with disabilities an opportunity to participate in music experiences.